icaroribeiro/hash-code-challenge/README.md

 **go/internal/proto/services**: it contains the specification of the **protocol buffers** services.

-**go/internal/utils**: it contains supporting functions, such as, generating random data used in the tests.
+**go/internal/utils**: it contains supporting functions, such as, to generate random data used during the tests.

 **go/internal/yaml/services**: it contains the specification of the API routes generated through a *reverse proxy* using **grpc-gateway** that acts as a *proxy* between a REST client and the gRPC server, publishing the API *endpoints* based on **proto** files.
-The result of this procedure is similar to the generation of routes following the process of "annotated" proto files.
+The result of this procedure is similar to the generation of API routes following the process of "annotated" proto files.

-**go/scripts**: it contains the **proto-gen.sh** file used to generate the outputs from the **proto** files related to the entities and services necessary when configurating the gRPC server.
+**go/scripts**: it contains the script file named **proto-gen.sh** used to generate the outputs from the **proto** files related to the entities and services necessary when configurating the gRPC server.

 **go/.env**: it contains the variables for the configuration of the **development** environment.